-Since containers are usually easily moved, growing carrots in containers means you can give your plants as much sunlight as they need by moving the containers into the path of the afternoon sun.
+Since containers are usually easily moved, growing carrots and any other root vegetable in containers means you can give your plants as much sunlight as they need by moving the containers into the path of the afternoon sun.

 The disadvantages of growing carrots in pots.

 The disadvantage of growing carrots in pots is that they need more water.